drBenway/pixi-vn-wiki/Various-Answers.md

 Transition/Effect/Animation usually increment a variable until it reaches a target, after which it is closed.

-In this case you can simply set which variable equal to the objective to be achieved in the next step.
+In this case you can simply set the variable equal to the objective to be achieved in the next step.

 For example: